-There are a variety of fertility awareness methods (“FAM”) of family planning, but all require that the women have fairly regular periods and if not, they will be less reliable.
-All have the benefit that these methods need no medicines or devices—and thus are free from the side effects of medicines or devices.
-However, they offer no disease protection, and can have a fairly high failure rate (24%).
+There are a variety of fertility awareness methods (FAMs) of family planning, but all require that the woman have fairly regular periods and, if not, they will be less reliable.
+All have the benefit of requiring no medicines or devices—and thus are free from the side effects of medicines or devices.
+However, they offer no disease protection and have a fairly high failure rate (24%).

 In general, women are most fertile during the following times:

 - 5 days before ovulation